jtymoszczuk/neutrino-guide/README.md

 - Balance of Satoshi (BOS) with  Telegram bot and static channel backup (SCB) (prerequisites: Node v18+)
 - More to come :)

-Common benefits of running neutrino is it lightweight and cheap to get started. it is commonly used as a watchtower, a second node w/ a static clearnet IP like [this](https://github.com/TrezorHannes/Dual-LND-Hybrid-VPS), mobile and more.
+### Why neutrino:
+Neutrino is a great way to familiarize yourself with bitcoin.
+Since it is self-custody you will be responsible for your keys (mnemonic seed).
+It's quick and cheap to get started, making it ideal for testing.
+If you run a full node it is commonly used as a watchtower or used for its static clearnet IP in [hybrid mode](https://github.com/TrezorHannes/Dual-LND-Hybrid-VPS).
+It has also been a primary driver for mobile applications.
+Check out [Neutrino](https://river.com/learn/terms/n/neutrino/) for more info.

+### The guide:
+This guide is based on the Raspibolt guide with some modifications for it to be a Neutrino node.
+If you need to know everything that is going on you can find the full guide here at [Raspibolt](https://raspibolt.org/guide/lightning/lightning-client.html).
 The $ is used to show commands and don't copy anything in (parentheses).
 My user is joe.
 Anywhere you see joe, change it to your user.
-I stopped using $ for individual commands later since i like to copy paste a few lines at a time.
+I stopped using $ for individual commands later since i like to copy paste a few lines to save on time.

-This guide is based on the Raspibolt guide with some modifications for it to be a Neutrino node.
-If you need to know everything that is going on you can find the full guide here at [Raspibolt](https://raspibolt.org/guide/lightning/lightning-client.html).

 For added security features check out [Raspibolt](https://raspibolt.org/guide/raspberry-pi/security.html) and [Digital Ocean](https://www.digitalocean.com/community/tutorials/ufw-essentials-common-firewall-rules-and-commands) Guides.